scriptex/awesome-useless-websites/README.md

 [leave page](https://leavepage.aurelitec.com/) - Just leave the page and see the reaction.

+[I am Bored Site](http://iambored.site/) - Bored?
+Press the Enjoy button and get instantly transported to one of hundreds of handpicked, fascinating corners of the internet.
+Filter by category: games, art, music, science, and more.

+[Powerfull websiteas You Should Know](https://powerfulwebsites.online/) - Powerful websites you should know — a curated catalog of the most useful tools on the internet.
+Organized by category, filterable by tags, with a quiz to match you to the right site.

 [Prank My Face](https://prankmyface.lol/) - Create a fake AI face-twin finder link and prank a friend with the reveal.

 ## Contributing guidelines